Tingley: Governance

 Tingley was part of the Ardsley Urban district 1894–1937, which also included West Ardsley and East Ardsley and was then part of Morley Municipal borough 1937–1974.
 The village once formed part of the former Municipal Borough of Morley, and is still classed as part of Morley in the census.
 However, it is technically separate, and is not governed by Morley Town Council.

 Tingley is split into two Leeds City Council wards, Morley South and Ardsley and Robin Hood.
 Both elect three city councillors to the council.
-It is in the Morley and Outwood parliamentary constituency.
+It is in the Leeds South West and Morley parliamentary constituency.

 Culture and community

 Until recently a semi-rural location, Tingley has seen much residential development over the last twenty-five years, while managing to keep most of its rural views, it is only five miles south of Leeds City Centre.
 Close by to the east along the A650 are West Ardsley and East Ardsley with Woodkirk to the south.

 The coal and woollen industries which provided much employment in the area until well after World War II have now completely disappeared and Tingley is essentially a suburb.
 Within a five-mile radius of the settlement lie the city centres of Leeds and Wakefield and the town centres of Morley, Batley, Dewsbury and Ossett.

 Tingley is home to Tingley Athletic JFC (junior football club).
 The club traditionally play in white and green stripes with black shorts and green socks, and have had a number of players go on to play at professional and semi-professional level.
 The club play at their home ground, The Crescent, this houses changing rooms, showers, two full-sized football pitches, a 3/4 sized football pitch, and 3 7 a-side football pitches.

-Close by near the start of the A653 to Leeds City Centre is the main transmitter for Radio Aire and the studios of Heart Yorkshire.
+Close by near the start of the A653 to Leeds City Centre is the main transmitter for Greatest Hits Radio West Yorkshire and the studios of Heart Yorkshire.

 Residents shopping needs are mainly covered by the nearby White Rose Centre only minutes away in Beeston.
-The Leeds branch of the Available Car chain of used car hypermarkets is also in Tingley, along with the South Leeds arm of Village Hotels.
+The Leeds branch of the Big Motoring World chain of used car hypermarkets is also in Tingley, along with the South Leeds arm of Village Hotels.

 Tingley has had several public houses, including the former White Bear, which prior to demolition was prominently located next to Tingley roundabout.
 The former Bull's Head (located at the crossroads of Dewsbury, Rein and Syke Road) and The Babes in the Wood off lower Dewsbury Road have both now also been closed.
 This leaves three local public houses, The British Oak off Westerton Road in Tingley, The New Scarborough on Dewsbury Road in Tingley and The Hare and Hounds off Heybeck Lane in West Ardsley.

-Tingley has several places of worship, including Tingley Methodist Church, on Westerton Road next to Westerton Academy, Hope Church, currently on Thirlmere Drive, and West Ardsley Methodist Church, on Haigh Moor Road just off Batley Road.
+Tingley has several places of worship, including Tingley Methodist Church, on Westerton Road next to Westerton Academy, Hope Church, currently on Heatherdale Road, and West Ardsley Methodist Church, on Haigh Moor Road just off Batley Road.
 The former Tingley Zion Methodist Church closed in 1997.